 The truth is, your conventional loan policies aren’t naturally conducive to SBA loans.
 Without a shift in mindset and some planning, you may find it difficult to achieve a level of success that really moves the needle.
 (And, really moving the needle is possible.
 Check out the math in this article.)

 The good news is, developing the framework for success is simple.
 (But perhaps not always easy.)
 Creating the roadmap for a successful and profitable SBA/USDA program doesn’t require a 30-page plan and months of time.
 It just requires getting focused in the right areas.
 That's the key to experiencing truly significant results.

-Here are the six areas of focus as outlined in EOS, along with the questions I recommend you ask in each area.
+Here are the six areas of focus, and the questions I recommend you ask for each area.